rsblox/local_rcc/README.md

 Studio will disable almost all the network security required for joining games on the server and client.
 It also will force Player to connect to `localhost`.

-With this alone, you can already join a Studio team test from Player - however, it is not _playable_ yet.
+With this alone, you can already join a Studio local server from Player - however, it is not _playable_ yet.

 ### ClientQoS

 <!-- 👀 -->

-Shortly after Player joins the team test server, it will be kicked after sending a `ClientQoS` item - which is unhandled by Studio.
+Shortly after Player joins the local server, it will be kicked after sending a `ClientQoS` item - which is unhandled by Studio.
 This can be resolved by discarding the result of `RBX::Network::Replicator::deserializeItem` if an item type of `ClientQoS` is passed.

 ### BytecodeEncoderClient

-Opening the developer console in Player after connecting to the team test server shows some strange errors with the path of `LocalScript` instances that are replicated to Player and none of them are executed.
+Opening the developer console in Player after connecting to the local server server shows some strange errors with the path of `LocalScript` instances that are replicated to Player and none of them are executed.
 This is partly due to how Studio populates the contents of the server's `legalScripts` vector.
 A